Thedev-Lars/OrderFlowImbalance/README.md

 - **Min Ratio for Block** / **Min Volume Multiplier**: Thresholds to qualify a new imbalance zone (extra-high ratios can still print blocks even if volume is only average).
 - **Max Active Blocks** / **Min Points Between Blocks**: Controls chart clutter while also defining the gap used to flag stacked blocks.
 - **Bars to Keep Unfilled Blocks** / **Key Level Lifespan** / **Max Stored Key Levels**: Control how long active and historical imbalances remain visible before fading.
-- **Trade Markers**: Toggle plotting trade cues, set entry/stop offsets, and configure TP behavior (R:R or nearest opposing level).
+- **Trade Markers**: Toggle plotting trade cues, set entry offsets, and configure TP behavior (defaults to nearest opposing level with a fixed 6-tick stop beyond the zone).
 - **Colors**: Customize buy, sell, and accent colors.
 - **Alerts**: Toggle alerts for new blocks, retests, and filled blocks.
-- **Table Display**: Choose font size, table position (top or middle right), per-section row caps (Key Levels/Top Ticks), and spacing/compact mode for easier readability during fast markets.
+- **Table Display**: Choose font size, key/top table position (top/middle right or middle left), per-section row caps (Key Levels/Top Ticks), and spacing/compact mode for easier readability during fast markets; order-flow clusters can be positioned independently to keep both tables shorter and clearer.

 ## Notes
 - The script estimates buy/sell split using candle structure heuristics; it does not access TradingView footprint data directly.